 In addition, Evergreen is often looking for currently-licensed, experienced, and compassionate nurses and therapists of all levels to join our team.
 Learn more below or check out our current job openings here.

 As parents, we want to provide the world for our children.
 Of course, for children who are medically fragile or have special needs, providing the world often looks a bit different.
 It’s less about finding the right clothes or school supplies and more about ensuring they have the detailed care they need.
 The Evergreen Home Healthcare team is known for our exceptional pediatric home care services, and this is because we focus on providing comprehensive whole-life pediatric care services, rather than just offering one service or level of care.
 Our goal is to help each of our patients enjoy the best quality of life possible; to do so, we offer the following pediatric home healthcare services:

 Our pediatric home care services aren’t just for children with ongoing care needs.
-We are happy to help provide support and in-home care for a few weeks or months in order to minimize the time your child has to spend in the hospital.
+We are happy to help provide support and home care for a few weeks or months in order to minimize the time your child has to spend in the hospital.
 Our trained nursing staff can handle medication and IV administration, wound care, and other medical care needs.
 Then, when your child is on the road to recovery, we can bring a therapist to your home to help with any rehabilitation from the comfort and familiar safety of home.
 Experience has shown us that being able to heal from the comfort of home is likely to make the healing process easier than time spent in the hospital or traveling multiple times a week for therapy sessions.